michaellambgelo/michaellambgelo.github.io/_posts/2021-03-24-hello-world.md

 ![my cats](/img/my-cats.jpg)

-I have deployed this blog for free using Github Pages.
+I deployed this blog for free using Github Pages.
 The source code for this blog is kept on my GitHub and the repository README has more details about the technologies used to build [michaellamb.dev](https://michaellamb.dev).

 If you have any sponsorship inquiries please email me at [michael@michaellamb.dev](mailto:michael@michaellamb.dev)